ItzLevvie/MicrosoftTeams-msinternal/README.md

 # Welcome to the build repository for Microsoft Teams

-This repository contains various builds for Microsoft Teams.
+This repository contains multiple files which includes various builds for Microsoft Teams.

 > [!IMPORTANT]
 > If you have any feedback related to Microsoft Teams (free), please submit them to the [feedback portal for Microsoft Teams (free)](https://aka.ms/teamslifefeedback) <br>